adam-bots-tech/piker-bot/README.md

 I had a docker image, but it was too difficult to get the logging to work with crontab, so it has been sidelined for the time being.

-You can execute main-pulse.py to fire the heartbeat pulse every minute or run main-scheduler.py to activate the scheduler and begin pulsing the heartbeat every minute for an eternity.
+You can execute main-pulse.py to fire the heartbeat pulse onxw or run main-scheduler.py to activate the scheduler and begin pulsing the heartbeat every minute for an eternity.